tm-git1/tm-git1/README.md

 Hi i'm tm-git1 I write code
 -
-assembly
+assembly, and
-Im currently working on anything worth while contact me at westcoast.coders@mail.com
+Im currently working on anything worth while , you can contact me at westcoast.coders@mail.com
 Umm whatever
 Computer code will save or destroy the world